-Your system may also be equipped with a supplemental heating source such as electric heat.
-On cold days and nights, your system will automatically turn on the supplemental heat, as needed, in order to maintain the level of comfort you have selected.
-When the thermostat calls for supplemental heat, you may notice the indoor fan increase its speed.
+Your system may also be equipped with an electric heating source.
+On cold days and nights, place your MODE control to HEAT and your system will automatically turn on the supplemental heat in order to maintain the level of comfort you have selected.